Boeloev21/Portfolio_Projects/README.md

 ## Table of Contents

 1. Predicting Housing Prices in King County USA
+2. Extracting and visualizing stock data

 ## Project 1: Predicting Housing Prices in King County USA

 Description: This project utilizes machine learning techniques to predict housing prices in King County, USA, based on various features such as the number of rooms, floor area, location, and other relevant factors.
 By analyzing a dataset containing historical housing information, the goal is to develop a model that accurately estimates the price of a house given its attributes.
-This predictive model can be valuable for real estate professionals, homebuyers, and sellers alike, providing insights into market trends and assisting in making informed decisions regarding property transactions in the King County area..
+This predictive model can be valuable for real estate professionals, homebuyers, and sellers alike, providing insights into market trends and assisting in making informed decisions regarding property transactions in the King County area.

 Technologies Used:
 - Python
 - Libraries/Frameworks Used (Pandas, NumPy, Scikit-learn)

 [Link to Project 1 Notebook]([link/to/Project 1 - Predicting Housing Prices in King County USA_Machine_Learning.ipynb](https://github.com/Boeloev21/Portfolio_Projects/blob/56c0ad4845e754012ef4833efda9e8e8410c73b8/Project%201%20-%20Predicting%20Housing%20Prices%20in%20King%20County%20USA_Machine_Learning.ipynb))

+## Project 2: Extracting and Visualizing stock data

+Description: This project analyzes and visualizes stock data for Tesla and GameStop, combining web scraping and the Yahoo Finance API.
+Through this fusion, trends in daily price movements, trading volumes, and correlations between the two stocks are unveiled.
+The visualizations offer insights for investors and enthusiasts, aiding informed decision-making in the dynamic stock market landscape.

+Technologies Used:
+- Python
+- Libraries/Frameworks Used (Pandas, NumPy, Scikit-learn)

+[Link to Project 1 Notebook] ([link/to/Project 2 - Extract and Visualize Stock Data.ipynb](https://github.com/Boeloev21/Portfolio_Projects/blob/70246a50af1c0c96e4805a46c57ae233a651c240/Project%202%20-%20Extract%20and%20Visualize%20Stock%20Data.ipynb))

 ## Usage